dimo414/bkt/README.md

 #### File Modifications

-It is also possible to have `bkt` check the last-modified time of one or more files and include this in the cache key using `--modtime`.
-For instance passing `--modtime=/etc/passwd` would cause the backing command to be re-executed any time `/etc/passwd` is modified.
+`bkt` can also check the last-modified time of one or more files and include this in the cache key using `--modtime`.
+For instance passing `--modtime=/etc/passwd` would cause the backing command to be re-executed any time `/etc/passwd` is modified even if the TTL has not expired.

 ### Refreshing Manually